 Laparoscopy is a simple and minimally invasive surgical procedure.
 The OB/GYNs at Capital Women's Care perform this procedure for diagnostic purposes, and it's also used to remove ovarian cysts and even in a hysterectomy.
 One of the most significant advantages of laparoscopy is that it's much less invasive than open surgery (traditional surgery with large incisions.)
-Thanks to its less intrusive nature, Arlington and McLean, Virginia area patients can expect an easier and faster recovery.
+Thanks to its less intrusive nature, Arlington, Virginia area patients can expect an easier and faster recovery.

 Laparoscopy is a minimally invasive type of surgery.
 The Capital Women's Care OB/GYNs often perform laparoscopy in place of traditional open surgery.